The Complete Guide To Staying Sober During the Holidays

 However, your coach shouldn’t infringe too much on your privacy and independence.
 Their role is to empower you in recovery, not control your life.
 Maintaining a respectful, professional dynamic is key.

-The Benefits of a Sober Coach During the Holiday Season
+The Benefits of a Sober Coach for Staying Sober During the Holidays

 Individualized Relapse Prevention

-Sober coaches play an invaluable role in preventing relapse during the high-risk holiday season.
+Sober coaches play an invaluable role in staying sober during the high-risk holiday season.
 They can help create a sobriety plan for attending holiday parties or provide support during stressful family events.
 They can also assist in accompanying the participant to situations involving alcohol and intervene if the participant is at immediate risk of relapse.

 Having a sober coach’s consistent support can mean the difference between maintaining sobriety and falling into a holiday relapse.